Sloppy Joe

 Where's Home?

-An experimental prototype that successfully translated the unshaded, minimalist aesthetic of Rococo into a more complex, architecturally descriptive style.
-The concept was a sequel to the People's Tree project set in an abstracted Union Station, Chicago.
-For the prototype, I developed a custom Rhinoceros plugin to optimize and export modular architectural elements, and created a system to randomly place around 100 unique characters and their luggage throughout the scene.
-While the core technical art was a success, the project was paused to allow for more design iteration on its complex dialogue system.
+An experimental game prototype conceived as the next evolution of the People's Tree series.
+Where previous iterations had players designing ornaments for a shared space, this version reimagined the format around NPCs: players meet characters throughout an abstracted version of Union Station in Chicago, ask them questions, and contribute answers that populate other players' encounters—so the station gradually fills with player-authored characters to discover.
+The game translated the unshaded, minimalist aesthetic of Rococo into a more detailed architectural style.
+For the prototype, I developed a custom Rhinoceros plugin to export modular architectural elements, and a separate system to place around 100 unique characters throughout the scene.
+The project was shelved to allow for more design iteration on its dialogue system.

 Rococo